 But things can’t be this perfect, right?
 The romantic village-in-the-middle-of-town appeal is by no means a secret, and sooner or later you’ll make it to the ‘village center’.
 Around Place du Tertre, things can get quite unbearable and that’s why it might be better to head over here on a weekday.
 The old village shops have given way to souvenir shops and tourists arrive here the busloads.
-Don’t get me wrong, this part of Montmartre is beautiful but with these kind of crowds – you’ll quickly be moving along.
+Don’t get me wrong, this part of Montmartre is beautiful but with these kinds of crowds – you’ll quickly be moving along.

 And moving along we are.
 They say spring is the best time to visit Paris and after living in Paris for 3 months as spring gave way to summer, I can understand why.
 Parisians are just extra happy when the leaves start appearing again and it brings the best out in them, contrary to their pretentious global image.
 Have a look at one of the random springtime surprises that we came across just a few meters from Place du Tertre.

 And now for Place du Tertre.
 It’s one of those must-see places in Montmartre but one where you can’t spend too much time in either – it’s simply packed with tourists.
 The one-time village square is now one of the most popular places to visit in Paris and there’s only so much of it (more like so little of it).
 The main attractions here are the portrait artists, and there’s plenty of them to choose from (prices start at about €50).
 There are also lots of overpriced cafes overlooking the square and a restaurant smack in the middle.